Jatin-Rai/tweety/README.md

 ## Hosting

-The application is hosted at [insert hosted URL here].
+The application is hosted at [Tweety](https://twee-ty.netlify.app/).

 ## Conclusion